DhairyaS450/sprouthacks/README.md

-# EcoTracker - AI-Powered Sustainability Tracker
+# EcoReceipt - AI-Powered Sustainability Tracker

 A web application that allows users to upload receipts (images or text) and uses Google's Gemini AI to analyze purchases for sustainability impact, offering eco-friendly product alternatives.